legumeinfo/datastore-specifications/Genus/species/genetic/qtl.md

 ```
 #qtl_identifier trait_name  linkage_group start end [peak favored_allele_source lod likelihood_ratio  marker_r2 total_r2  additivity]
 ```
-Sometimes a QTL is only associated with markers in the qtlmrk.tsv file and with traits in the qtl.tsv file but there are no linkage groups.
-That is why linkage group, start, end are not required.
-HOWEVER if linkage group IS provided, then start and end are also required.

 Example:
 ```
 Early leaf spot 1-1 Early leaf spot TT_Tifrunner_x_GT-C20_c-A08 100.7 102.9 102  3.02  12.42 0.56